 Image Source: Pixabay

-Once those immediate concerns have been handled, here’s what to do within a few days of a parent’s death.
+Once the immediate concerns have been handled, here’s what to do within a few days of a parent’s death.

 - Notify other family members.
 This is often a task that can be delegated.
-It can also be amplified by asking the first group of people notified to then notify others.
+It also can be amplified by asking the first group of people you contact to then notify others.

 - Call your parent’s employer.
-If your parent was still working, find out about benefits and whether there is a paycheck that’s due.
+If your parent was still working, find out about benefits and whether a paycheck is due.

-- Contact life insurance company.
-If your parent had a life insurance policy you will need to contact the policy holder in order to start the process of submitting the death certificate, receiving policy payout information, and if necessary allocating money for funeral and burial expenses.
-Please be aware that if your parent’s spouse is alive you may not receive the full policy payout even if you are the sole beneficiary.
+- Contact the life insurance company.
+If your parent had a life insurance policy, you will need to contact the policy holder to begin the process of submitting the death certificate, receiving policy payout information, and if necessary, allocating money for funeral and burial expenses.
+Be aware that, if your parent’s spouse is alive, you may not receive the full policy payout, even if you are the sole beneficiary.

 What to Do In the Weeks After a Parent’s Death

-Below are additional important tasks you’ll need to consider in the days and weeks immediately following the funeral.
+Below are additional important tasks to consider in the days and weeks immediately following the funeral.

 - Notify Social Security.
-If you made arrangements through a funeral home, they will typically notify the SSA for you.
+If arrangements were made through a funeral home, they typically notify the SSA for you.
 Otherwise, it’s up to you to contact your local Social Security office to report your loved one’s death.
 Social Security benefits will cease, but surviving spouses and dependents may be eligible for increased personal benefits or even a one-time survivor benefit.

 - Cancel Insurance.
 Once you’ve contacted the SSA, they will notify Medicare of the death.
 Canceling Medicare Prescription Drug Coverage (Part D), Medigap, or their Advantage plan can be done by calling the numbers on the membership card.
-You’ll also want to cancel any health insurance that was offered by your loved one’s employer.
+You also should cancel any health insurance offered by your loved one’s employer.
 Life insurance and homeowner’s and auto insurance should be canceled, too.

 - Meet with the family attorney.
 To settle the will, families typically hire a probate attorney.
 He or she will begin by taking an inventory of your parent’s assets.
 Gather financial information about your parent’s debts and important bills so they can be settled.
 Involve your family attorney, if you have one.

 - Handle other assets.
-If your parent had a financial adviser contact them to find out about other assets your parent may have held.
-There should already be beneficiaries set up for any funds they may have held.
-The executor of the will should be involved, too.
-Finally, talk to whomever normally prepares your parent’s taxes.
-Your attorney should be involved with filing the estate return.
+If your parent had a financial adviser, contact them to find out about other assets your parent may have held.
+Beneficiaries should already be set up for any funds they may have held.
+The executor of the will should be included, too.
+Finally, talk to whomever normally prepares your parent’s taxes, and your attorney should be involved with filing the estate return.

 - Cancel driver’s license and voter registration.
-This too can help prevent identity theft.
+This also can help prevent identity theft.